 Unified Communications (UCaaS): Platforms that integrate various communication services, such as voice calls, video conferencing, and team chat, into a single platform.
 Nextiva is an example of a connected communications platform.

-Video Conferencing: Zoom, Microsoft Teams, Google Meet, GoToMeeting (for virtual meetings and collaboration).
+Video Conferencing: Zoom, Microsoft Teams, Google Meet, and GoToMeeting (for virtual meetings and collaboration).

 Team Chat Tools: Slack, Microsoft Teams, and Chanty (for real-time messaging and collaboration).